DCBX INFO VIDEOS AND COOL INFO!

 A. This is a mature event.
 Children are welcome to the event.
-Adult supervision of children under 18 is strongly suggested; Children, teens & College students can buy passes for $75.
-This is over 75% off the retail price.
+Adult supervision of children under 18 is required; if you are bringing a child please contact us directly for ticketing options.
+888-362-DCBX

 Q. What type of entertainment is available?